FordLabs/peoplemover/ui/README.md

 If this is the case, you should be able to navigate to the [home page](https://localhost:3000) and the [test space](https://localhost:3000/aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa)

-## Set up Analytics
-We support matomo out of the box.
-You will need to replace matomo-url-placeholder and matomo-site-id-placeholder in the `analytics-template.js` file, and copy its contents to the `analytics.js` file.

-You can also add google analytics, hotjar and more by adding the config scripts in the `analytics.js` file

 ## License

 PeopleMover is licensed under the Apache 2.0 license.